I have been working on Bhakti for more than thirty years.

 Something Will Ring: Translating Kabir and his Life

-This is a paper presented in a seminar “Translating India” held in lausanne, Switzerland in November 2008.
+This is a paper presented in a seminar “Translating India” held in Lausanne, Switzerland in November 2008.

 .